Jonathan Mane-Wheoki: Honours

 In 2008, Mane-Wheoki was awarded an honorary LittD by the University of Canterbury.
 He received the Pou Aronui Award from the Royal Society of New Zealand in 2012, for outstanding contribution in the development of the humanities in Aotearoa New Zealand.
 In the 2014 Queen's Birthday Honours he was appointed a Companion of the New Zealand Order of Merit, for services to the arts.
+The 2025 Ockham New Zealand Book Award for Illustrated non-fiction was won by Toi Te Mana: An Indigenous History of Māori Art, with co-authors Deidre Brown and Ngarino Ellis.

 Death

 He died in Auckland on 10 October 2014 after a long struggle with pancreatic cancer, having recently visited the Hokianga to see where he would be buried, and said he was prepared to die.
 "I am relaxed about it, what else can I be?"
 He died a month after his investiture ceremony at Government House as a Companion of the New Zealand Order of Merit.